 Ask your family and friends what they’d like.
 Try to ask a wide range of people and see if you come out with any unanimous decisions.
 Also, speak to any cake sellers you see at fairs and markets and ask them which cakes sell best.

-It’s also important to research the food safety standards you’ll have to meet to keep on the right side of the law.
+It’s also important to make sure you keep on the right side of the law.
 Legislation says that all food businesses must register their kitchens with their local authority unless they operate on a “casual and limited” basis only.

-If you’re simply selling once in a blue moon at a car boot sale or market then you don’t need to worry.
-However, if you are planning on making an income in this way, contact your local council and ask them what the rules are in your area: oddly the laws vary depending on where you live.For example, in some places you will need to become a registered trader even if you only sell your food once every couple of months.
-If you do have to register your kitchen, it’s totally free to do so and the council is obliged to accept your application.
+If you’re simply selling cakes once in a blue moon at a car boot sale or market then you don’t need to worry.
+However, if you are planning on doing this regularly, contact your local council and ask them what the rules are.
+If you do have to register your kitchen, it’s totally free to do so.

 Step 2: Costings

-If you want to make this moneymaking scheme worth your while, you need to do some basic costings.
+If you want to make selling cakes and other produce is worth your while, you need to do some basic costings.